What is ITAD?

 What Is ITAD Able to Do For You?

-ITAD companies can help you get rid of your excess IT equipment or decommission your data center and get paid for it.
+ITAD companies can help you get rid of your excess IT equipment or decommission your data center and get paid for it (not to be confused with ITAM).
 Once they’ve bought your material, they’ll then go through the IT Asset disposition market as well as their own personal end user network to attempt to recoup as much value from your equipment as possible.
 In simple terms, a good itad definition is: any process related to getting value back for IT equipment.
 For a more in depth itad definition and its context, it’s imperative to understand the it asset disposition market and how itad companies go about their value recovery process.

 What Is The IT Asset Disposition Market?